Barron429/WJM-and-JM-for-Ego-network-segmentation/README.md

 # Corresponding paper
-This project corresponds to the paper
+This page contains the source code of the paper

 Ego-Network Segmentation via (Weighted) Jaccard Median, TKDE, 2024